* Let's do our part. Please stay at home. *

 Let's Take A Bite!

-This Sunday was the 4th week of Advent.
+It is the season of Advent.
 We are approaching Christmas.
-We have been talking about the waiting and anticipation of the birth of Jesus, while most of our preparation focused on decorating, preparing for family gatherings, shopping, baking and sending Christmas cards and gifts.
-While we associate the feeling of of joy and excitement with waiting for Christmas, generally in life, waiting is not something we enjoy.
-We hate to wait, specially when we do not know or understand the circumstances around it.
-Fr.
-Mike was right on on this.
-Why do we wait?
-Why can't we just get on it...now!
+We have been talking about the waiting and anticipation of the birth of Jesus, while most of our preparation has focused on decorating, preparing for family gatherings, shopping, baking, and sending Christmas cards and gifts.
+While we associate the feeling of joy and excitement with waiting for Christmas, generally in life, waiting is not something we enjoy.
+As Fr.
+Mike Schmitz, a beloved podcaster and priest from Duluth, MN, aptly said, "We hate to wait, especially when we do not know or understand the circumstances around it."

 ADVENT is all about waiting and anticipating the birth of Jesus.

-In this Sunday’s homily, Fr.
-Mike Schmitz said waiting is meant to serve a purpose.
+In one of his Advent Sundays' homilies, Fr.
+Mike emphasized: "Waiting is meant to serve a purpose.
 God invites us to wait in silence.
 Waiting purifies.
 Silence magnifies.
-It is in those quiet moments that we gain clarity in whatever fills our heart and mind.
+It is in those quiet moments that we gain clarity in whatever fills our heart and mind."

-What a great ADVENTure!
+What a great ADVENTure He lived!

 Merry Christmas to all.